Vyral/base-template/_posts/2018-11-26-are-politics-making-things-more-difficult-for-homebuyers.md

 <center><em>Fellow Realtor Sarah Johnston joins me today to talk about how politics are affecting our Calgary market.</em></center>

+&nbsp;

 Today I have the pleasure of sitting down with fellow MaxWell Realtor Sarah Johnston to talk a little bit about how politics and policy are affecting the Calgary real estate market.

-Sarah recently attended the NAR Annual in Boston, Massachusetts and got the chance to talk with many agents across Canada and the U.S. According to her, although markets in the states vary, as a whole, they’re doing just fine.
+Sarah recently attended the NAR Annual in Boston, Massachusetts and got the chance to talk with many agents across Canada and the U.S. According to her, although markets in the states vary, they're doing just fine as a whole.
 Unemployment levels are low, and they’re keeping up with the cost of inflation.
 While some markets might be doing better than others, she didn’t notice any areas that were outright struggling.

 I always like to say that if they sneeze in the states, we in Canada catch a cold, so this news bodes well for our near future.
 What Sarah is more concerned about right now, though, is what’s happening here in Canada.
 In her opinion, **politics are getting in the way of what’s going on in our market**.